Subgraphs and motifs in a dynamic airline network: Related work

-\subsection{Complex Systems Applied to Air Transportation}
+\subsection{Complex systems applied to air transportation}

-While there is a substantial literature on descriptive analysis of airline networks, our focus here is on research with a complex systems perspective; see \citet{lin_ban14}, \citet[Table I]{lordan_etal14} and \citet{roucolle_etal17} for nice surveys that cover both literatures.
-In particular, we are interested in network resilience and generalizations of hub-spoke structure:\\ \\ \emph{Core-periphery structure.} \citet{wuellner_etal10} investigate the resilience of airline networks to a targeted removal of nodes and a random removal of edges, and find that graph connectedness and ``travel times'' (based on spatial geodesic lengths and intermediate airport penalties) are generally preserved.
+There is a substantial literature on the application of complex systems to airline networks.
+See \cite{lin_ban14}, \cite[Table I]{lordan_etal14} and \cite{roucolle_etal20} for nice surveys. \cite{wuellner_etal10} investigate the resilience of airline networks to a targeted removal of nodes and a random removal of edges, and find that graph connectedness and ``travel times'' (based on spatial geodesic lengths and intermediate airport penalties) are generally preserved.
 The $k$\emph{-core} is defined by iterative removal of nodes (and their edges) with degree less than $k$, until all nodes have degree greater than or equal to $k$ (the final network is called the $k$-core).
-Using data for 2007, the authors find that Southwest is a special case, with a large $k$-core structure and extreme resilience to node or edge deletion, and conclude that (\citet[p.056101-1]{wuellner_etal10}, \{.\} our addition): \begin{quote} \{Southwest\} has essentially built a core network, comprising more than half of its overall destinations, which is a dense mesh of interconnected high-degree (i.e., ``hub'') airports. \end{quote} They also report (\citet[Table I]{wuellner_etal10}) an average path length of 1.542, that is slightly lower than the average path lengths that we plot in Figure \ref{fig:diameter_apl}, which may be due to data treatment issues.
-In two related papers, \citet{verma_etal14, verma_etal16} analyze the core of the World Airline Network (WAN).
+Using data for 2007, the authors find that Southwest is a special case, with a large $k$-core structure and extreme resilience to node or edge deletion, and conclude that (\cite[Page 056101-1]{wuellner_etal10}, \{.\} our addition): ``\{Southwest\} has essentially built a core network, comprising more than half of its overall destinations, which is a dense mesh of interconnected high-degree (i.e., ``hub'') airports.''
+They also report \cite[Table I]{wuellner_etal10} an average path length of 1.542, that is slightly lower than the average path lengths reported in Figure \ref{fig:diameter_apl}.
+Two related papers \cite{verma_etal14, verma_etal16} analyze the core of the World Airline Network (WAN).
 This network is made up of more than 3,200 nodes and 18,000 edges.
-However, unlike the results reported above for Southwest, \citet{verma_etal14, verma_etal16} find that the WAN has a very small core (containing about 2.5\% of all nodes), that is almost fully connected, and is surrounded by a nearly tree-like periphery; upon removal of the core, they find that most of the WAN network is still connected.
+However, unlike the results reported above for Southwest, they find that the WAN has a very small core (containing about 2.5\% of all nodes), that is almost fully connected and is surrounded by a nearly tree-like periphery; upon removal of the core, they find that most of the WAN network is still connected.